 The Funders Discussion Group aims to improve collaborations, share lessons and maximise effectiveness of funders.

-The Research Discussion Group aims to provide a platform for researchers from different disciplines and regions to discuss, share information and undertake activities that create value for researchers working on microinsurance.
+The Research and Impact Discussion Group aims to provide a platform for researchers from different disciplines and regions to discuss, share information and undertake activities that create value for researchers working on microinsurance.

 The Consumer Protection Task Force contributes to the effective implementation of consumer protection in microinsurance by all stakeholders through consolidation and dissemination of experience and provision of guidance on good practice.

 Previous Working Groups

 The Regulation, Supervision and Policy (RSP) Working Group focused on regulatory, supervisory and policy issues that affect the development, delivery and administration of microinsurance products for the poor.
 In June 2013, the group decided to disband, given that it had achieved the objectives that it had set for itself.